Geotab/sdk/src/software/guides/concepts.md

 }
 ```

-### API wrapper support
+### API client support

-All of the [API wrappers](../../api/wrappers/) have native support for making multi-calls.
+All of the [API clients](../../api/clients/) have native support for making multi-calls.
 Below are examples of making multi-calls using the Javascript and .Net wrappers:

 JavaScript API multi-call example: